mas-bandwidth/gafferongames/content/post/client_server_connection.md

 This creates terrible problems for time critical data where packet loss *and* latency exist.
 Situations like, you know, The Internet, where people play FPS games.
 Large hitches corresponding to multiples of round trip time are added to the stream of data as TCP waits for dropped packets to be resent, which means additional buffering to smooth out these hitches, or long pauses where the game freezes and is non-responsive.

-Neither option is acceptable for first person shooters, which is why virtually all first person shooters are networked with UDP.
+Neither option is acceptable for first person shooters, which is why virtually all first person shooters are networked using UDP.
 UDP doesn't provide any reliability or ordering, so protocols built on top of UDP can access the most recent data without waiting for lost packets to be resent, and implement whatever reliability they need in radically different ways to TCP.

 But, using UDP comes at a cost: